Ian-Blanshard/MP1-Personal-Portfolio/README.md

 * HTML
 * CSS

-[Bootstrap CSS](https://getbootstrap.com/) framework is utalized to structure the website, allowing me to easily create a responsive website and create a quick and easy to use navigation bar.
+[Bootstrap CSS](https://getbootstrap.com/) framework is utilized to structure the website, allowing me to easily create a responsive website and create a quick and easy to use navigation bar.

 [Git](https://git-scm.com/) and [GitHub](https://github.com/) for version control and as a repository.